 OUR GOD RESCUES AND RESTORES

-Perhaps we believe that we are walking closely with our Savior.
-We are choosing His ways over our ways.
-Yet, upon closer inspection, we may see that we have wandered off His path in a certain area of our life.
-We have not allowed Him complete access for His light to shine.
+Perhaps we believe we are walking closely with our Savior… choosing His ways over our ways.
+Yet upon closer evaluation we may see we have wandered off His path in a certain area of our lives.
+We have not given Him complete access for His Light to shine.

 “For you were once darkness, but now you are light in the Lord.
 Live as children of light.” – Ephesians 5:8

 Why do the locusts devour all that seems dear to us?
 Why would God allow this?
-Remember, God has given us, His creation, free choice.
+Remember… God has given us, His treasured creations, free choice.
 We are free to obey or disobey… free to follow or wander… free to yield or resist.
-This is out of His deepest of love for us so that we can choose to freely love and follow Him.
+This is out of His deepest love for us so we can freely choose to love and follow Him.

 Our God will recover what has been lost to the locusts.
-He will discern the exact timing of His blessings.
-Yet He may be waiting upon us.
-When we have learned all that He desires us to learn.
-When we have given up our wanderings and returned to Him.
-When we have moved back into His will.
-When we can appreciate all that He is going to restore.
-Then He will act.
+Yet He will discern the exact timing of His blessings.
+He may be waiting on us.
+When we give up our wanderings and return to Him… when we learn all He desires for us to learn… when we move back into His will… when we come to value His love and abundance in our lives, He will step in and restore.

 Our Lord sees our grief and regret.
-He hears our prayers of repentance and He restores… in His way and in His time.
-He may not give back all the years lost… yet He may bless us in new ways… and make the years now surrendered to Him more fruitful.
-He may not restore a lost relationship… yet He may bring a new one into our life.
+He hears our prayers of repentance.
+And He will restore… in His way and in His timing.
+He may not give back all the years lost… yet He may bless us in new ways, making the years now surrendered to Him more fruitful.
+He may not restore a lost relationship… yet He may bring a new one into our lives.
 He may not give us a second chance at a lost opportunity… yet He may open a new door of opportunity for us.
 He may not fulfill our lost dreams… yet He may place new dreams in our hearts.

 Are we seeing a pattern here?
 God is our Restorer… restoring with new, better and abundant blessings.
 He is the One who sustains us, rescues us and repays us for all that the locusts have eaten.
 He understands our sorrow at what could have been.
-He sees our change of heart.
-He is ready and willing to open up heaven’s floodgates for us.
-We can only open our arms and accept all His blessings with love and thankfulness.
+He sees the change in our hearts.
+He is ready and willing to open heaven’s floodgates for us.
+We can only open our hand and accept all His blessings with love and thankfulness.